Safari Overview

 Highlights

-• Early briefing & start trek
+• Early briefing and start of the trek

 • Trek through dense forest to find gorillas

-• learn about conservation and gorilla behavior
+• Learn about conservation and gorilla behavior

 • Afternoon relaxation at the lodge

-• Overnight: Same lodge in Bwindi
+• Overnight: same lodge in Bwindi

 Community Tour